 Contemporary micro-apartments, which are between 50 and 350 square feet, started appearing en masse in New York City a few years ago.
 Marketed mostly to Millennials as an affordable housing option, they are actually a modern reincarnation of the single occupancy unit (SRO), which was popular in Manhattan in the 1950s and 60s.
-The new version of the micro-apartment units has often been added amid conventionally-sized units in apartment buildings; a few buildings are even dedicated to them.
+The new version of the micro-apartment is often added amid conventionally-sized units in apartment buildings; a few buildings are even dedicated to them.

 In Guangzhou, China, the model has been scaled up into an entire community of tiny urban living spaces for young tech workers and their families.
 The Guangzhou Vanke Cloud City in Guangzhou, China, is a mixed-use community made up of four residential towers with 5,000 micro-apartments combined with office space for high-tech firms, a middle school, shopping, and restaurants.